Nexmo/cli-standards/content/index.md

 **All commands must be available in non-interactive mode** to enable the tool to be used in automation.

 For users who are not familiar with the tool, the tool offer interactive prompts for the parameters that a command supports.
 So for example using `number:search` without any further commands causes the tool to prompt the user for a country code (probably with a link to codes list, this might not be a great example!) and then offer the optional parameters with the option to accept the defaults.
+The tool should only go to interactive mode if the command is incomplete and would result in an error.

 ## Output Format